AndreaOrru/andreaorru.github.io-archived/_drafts/static-recompilation.md

 of the old-school Squaresoft titles like *Final Fantasy* or *Chrono Trigger*.

-Later on, some these games have been **ported to more recent platforms** to give today's kids a chance to play these masterpieces (and to compensate SquareEnix's lack of ideas for new games).
+Later on, some these games have been **ported to more recent platforms** to give today's kids a chance to play these masterpieces (and to compensate for SquareEnix's lack of ideas for new games).
 Chrono Trigger received a (slightly) enhanced remake that runs on the Nintendo DS:

 ![]({{ site.url }}/assets/ctds.jpg)